KostasBzn/GeoIpLite/README.md

 var item = new ListViewItem(country);
 listView1.Items.Add(item);

-item.ImageKey = countryCode; // ListView will show the image and the country name next
+item.ImageKey = countryCode; // ListView will show the flag and the country name next

 ```